-- Needs Assistance to Balance: A person who is triggered by stress, feels hopeful to change how they cope and may need therapy, meds, exercise, yoga, or set structure to specifically address his/her mental health. - Needs Constant Care to Balance: A person who needs a structured life that includes, supportive, nurturing people around him/her constantly.
-He or she may need to be part of a program or treatment center. - Not Able to Balance: A person who has a mental health challenge so severe that even with help he/she is unable to engage with those around him/her.
+- Needs Constant Care to Balance: A person who needs a structured life that includes supportive, nurturing people around her constantly.
+She may need to be part of a program or treatment center. - Not Able to Balance: A person who has a mental health challenge so severe that even with help, she is unable to engage with those around her.
 CHANGE PPT SLIDE